Network Effect

 Metcalfe's Law

-George Gilder developed Metcalfe's Law, but it is credited to Ethernet co-inventor Robert Metcalfe (1980).
+George Gilder developed Metcalfe's Law, which Ethernet co-inventor Robert Metcalfe (1980) credited with developing.
 It alludes to a rise in value and connections.

 You can communicate with the other fax machine if you have two, but that machine is worth something if you have millions.
 Metcalfe's law is a concept used to represent the value of networks in computer networks and telecommunications.

-According to Metcalfe's Law, the effect of a network is proportional to the number of nodes in that network.
+According to Metcalfe's Law, a network's effect is proportional to the number of nodes in it.

 If you have ten nodes in your network, their unique value is 100 (10 * 10).
 Metcalfe's law has been linked to the significant growth of the internet and its operation in accordance with Moore's Law over time.